mahmodsallam/movies/README.md

 By building this app, you will demonstrate your understanding of the foundational elements of programming for Flutter.
 Your app will communicate with the Internet and provide a responsive and delightful user experience.

 ## What I learned

+*Fetch data from the Internet with theMovieDB API
+*Use adapters and custom list layouts to populate list views *Incorporate libraries to simplify the amount of code you need to write *Build a fully featured application that looks and feels natural on the latest Android operating system.